kottapar/molecule_wsl_demo/challenge-wirecard/README.md

 This role is created to deploy a Tomcat9 web server behind a Nginx reverse proxy.
 The infrastructure choosen is a Centos7 compute instance on Google Cloud Platform (GCP).

 Clone the 'wirecard_challenge' repo from the ansible branch.

+`root@ubuntu:~/home/abc# git clone -b ansible https://bitbucket.org/kottapar/wirecard_challenge`

 Pre-requisites
 --------------